ctechfilmuniversity/lecture_ss25_academic_methodologies/docs/03_slides/am_05_slides.md

 * Means what?
 --

-Systematic empirical investigation of observable phenomena via *statistical*, *mathematical*, or *computational techniques*.
+Systematic investigation of observable phenomena via *statistical*, *mathematical*, or *computational techniques*.

 --